damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 Some of this was based on a conversation with Tim Anglade of Realm.io, great insights are his, mistakes are ours.
 Thanks to Tim for helping us!

-Some content from Heather McNamee her presentation [Developer Marketing Brainstorm](https://docs.google.com/document/d/1gCOSWFysoEfYbnAQcqteWjQYQzzphW0Gd0XRcTXYHVw/edit#)
+Some content from Heather McNamee her presentation [Developer Marketing Brainstorm](https://docs.google.com/document/d/1gCOSWFysoEfYbnAQcqteWjQYQzzphW0Gd0XRcTXYHVw/edit#) (invite only).

 ## Content